Graduating from the pediatrician to the adult doctor

 Note: The Individuals with Disabilities Education Act (IDEA) requires schools to provide “transition planning” services for students with disabilities before the student turns 16.
 That planning must include strategies to build independent living skills.
 Making healthcare decisions and coordinating care is deemed an essential independent living skill.
 Therefore, preparing students with disabilities to take on these roles during adulthood should be a component of any student’s transition plan.

 As part of our commitment to helping people with autism and their families navigate the journey from adolescence to adulthood, Autism Speaks implemented a state advocacy priority to lower the required age to begin transition planning from 16 to 14.
-To date, Nebraska and Florida have lowered their age requirements.
+(Nebraska and Florida were the first states to lower their age requirements.)

 How should you prepare for the first visit with the adult doctor?